pbrisbin/vim-runfile/README.md

 If the filetype matches...
-Then :Run means... haskell                     !runshakell % html                        !$BROWSER %', python                      !python %', ruby                        !ruby -Ilib %', sh                          !/bin/sh %'
+Then :Run means... haskell                     !runshakell % html                        !$BROWSER % python                      !python % ruby                        !ruby -Ilib % sh                          !/bin/sh %
 ~~~

 ## Extending

-Before looking at the above, runfile will check for user supplied
-mappings of each name and type.
-The order is user-by-name,
-default-by-name, user-by-type, default-by-type.
+If the maps `g:runfile_by_name` or `g:runfile_by_type` exist, they are
+merged into the default rules when the plugin first loads.

 ### Example